batmanlab/twin-auxiliary-classifiers-gan/README.md

    ├── main.py.py - Script to run 1-D MOG. - running file
 ```

-# To replicate our results of our NeuraIPS paper, do the follow:
+# To replicate our results of our NeurIPS paper, do the follow:

 ## Simulation on MOG toy data